JayRVigilla/miseEnPlace/README.md

 # Mise en place: *everything* in it's place
 Well, probably not really everything, but the things I use often.
 I'm creating a boilerplate for React projects.
 I've grabbed components from [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) and components created in other projects that I use often.
 This will grow as my projects change.
 This is set up for Personal/Business webpages.

 This project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features

+### @MISE@
+Search for `@MISE@` throughout this project to see all the places tagged for personal/project-specific values.
+Some are obvious, like the title and icon in `index.html`, but there are other values too.
 ### EmailJS
 [EmailJS](https://www.emailjs.com/) sends mail from JavaScript without a server!
 ### Surge